AndrejStojkovic/MemeCLI/README.md

 1. Put image in 'memes' folder
 2. Use command line: `python main.py -i [input file name] -o [output file name] -t [meme type] -s [text/string to add to the image]`
 3. Generated meme will appear in 'memes/exported' folder
+Note: Avoid using pictures with 4k or a really small resolution.
+Needs fixing.

 ### Custom fonts (optional)
 - Put font in 'fonts' folder